tnahs/wiki-public/docs/recipes/sourdough-bread/index.md

 Combine **800g of white flour**, **200g of whole wheat flour** and **650g of water at 75°F**.
 Mix thoroughly until you have a fully homogenous ball of dough.
 Place in a sealed container and let it rest in a 75°F environment for 30-45 minutes.
 This is period is called the _Autolyse_[^autolyse].

-After the autolyse, sprinke **25g of salt** onto the dough and incorporate.
+After the autolyse, sprinkle **25g of salt** onto the dough and incorporate.
 Knead and stretch the dough for a few minutes until it beings to stiffen.
 Roll it into a tight ball, place it back into its sealed container and return it to its 75°F environment.

 !!! tip